-S.J., 8 months old baby was brought to Dr A.K.Singal’s Hypospadias clinic with abnormal looking penis and passage of urine form underside of penis almost near the scrotum.
-On examination, he had a condition called Penoscrotal Hypospadias with mild chordee (abnormality where the penis is bent downwards).
-The baby was planned for a corrective hypospadias surgery called – SINGLE STAGE URETHROPLASTY which can be done by multiple techniques.
+S.J., an 8-month-old baby, was brought to Dr. A.K.
+Singal’s Hypospadias clinic with an abnormal-looking penis and passage of urine from the underside of the penis, almost near the scrotum.
+On examination, he was diagnosed with a condition called Penoscrotal Hypospadias with mild chordee (an abnormality where the penis is bent downwards).
+The baby was planned for a corrective hypospadias surgery called SINGLE STAGE URETHROPLASTY, which can be done by multiple techniques, including the Transverse Island Onlay Flap urethroplasty.
+This technique is particularly suited for cases like a boy with severe hypospadias.

 The baby was taken up for surgery and he required only one day stay in the hospital.
 The dressing was removed on day5 and the catheter on day12.